Beth Armstrong

 primatologist Beth Armstrong offers a rare glimpse into the complicated lives of captive gorillas through her new book Voices from the Ape House.
 Beth's many years as a gorilla keeper allowed her the privilege to observe the daily lives of this endearing, sensitive and socially savvy species.
 Published in March of 2020 by the Ohio State University Press/Trillium, the book is available on Amazon, through local indie bookstores and through OSU Press.

-I am so pleased and honored to announce that I was awarded a Greater Columbus Arts Council Grant for the 2022 year in support of my writing.
+I am so honored to announce that I was awarded a Greater Columbus Arts Council grant in both 2022 and 2023 in support of my writing.
 Thank you GCAC for supporting local artists and believing in the power of creativity.

 Tap on Book Cover above & on Voices from the Ape House below for direct link to Amazon.